romanpauk/dingo/test/matrix/README.md

 Every family owns its row model and semantic sharding, but exposes the same generation contract.
-It produces source-shard descriptions, and `family.py` renders each description into a stable implementation/runner pair before grouping the files by executable.
-This keeps validation, file writing, and executable assembly consistent without forcing unrelated families into one row schema or C++ template.
+It produces source-shard descriptions, and `family.py` renders the implementation shards while batching case-based runners by executable.
+Runner batches contain at most 512 tests.
+This keeps validation, file writing, and executable assembly consistent without recompiling the GoogleTest runner headers for every template-heavy implementation shard.

 Axis members declare their required C++ includes through `headers`.
 Scenario headers belong to the feature or feature case that executes them; they are not